helq/blag/src/research.md

 title: Research
 ---

-I am currently dipping my toes in Static Verification of Stochastic Processes with professor [Carlos Varela][carlos] and his group [WCL][wcl].
-The goal of the group's research is the construction of verified aviation systems to prevent airplane accidents.
+I am dipping my toes in PDES (Parallel Discrete Event Simulation) and neuromorphic computing under the supervision of Professor [Christopher D. Carothers][chris].
+I am building a spiking neural network (SNN) simulator for HPC (High Performance Computing) called [doryta][].

 In my masters at [UNAL][unal], I studied in depth how to check for errors produced by mismatched tensors in machine learning applications.
 The result of my work, with the help